Senator Elizabeth Warren on The Fight to Ban Stock Trading in Congress (Pt 1)

 And now for some more money rehab.

+Where do you think unemployment should be?
 We're hovering around 4%, which is pretty much the target historically.
+I'm going to be really nerdy here and see a place to be.

+I know that we look just at the top line number, but it's important to pull the numbers apart.
 Unemployment for African Americans has ticked way up, and that's always a canary in the coal mine.

+Unemployment goes up first for black workers.
 That's happened in America for a long time.

 Second thing that's got me worried is young people coming out of college or other degree programs right now

 are having a much harder time getting a foot in the door.
+I don't know how much that connects with AI,

 where the workers who are the newest and least experienced are the ones some people speculate the ones most likely you could replace with AI.

-that are now in a more vulnerable jobs position.
+But the point is those are two groups that are now in a more vulnerable jobs position.

-So look, I don't want anybody anybody to lose their job.
+So look, I I don't want anybody to lose their job.
+I don't feel better if someone else does.

+But it makes me very uneasy, again, directionally on where we're going on jobs.
 I think the Fed is right to be concerned and to be digging through those data as fast as they can.

+the ideal targets.
 But you're saying double-click, look beneath the headline number, which is the more concerning

 leading indicators potentially to economic turmoil versus a vibe.
+I think people have a vibe session.

 Yeah, and remember, the Fed doesn't think we're at the right inflation number.
+They think it needs to be markedly lower.

 They want to see the full point lower than it is on inflation as well as wrong direction.
+But you know, you go to a really interesting point here.

 And that is

 this question about averages versus quawing through the data.
+On average, our incomes are going up every year.

-There was a time in America where the big gainers in incomes were the people who made the most modest incomes.
+There was a time in America. where the big gainers in incomes were the people who made the most modest incomes.

 And proportionately, they were getting more and they were getting more out of GDP.

+The worrisome parts now are to look at the debt levels that families are carrying.
 Go back to your point that unemployment across the board is fairly low and inflation is not giant.

 It's not like it was 40 years ago, which was just wild.